SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 1. After cloning the repository as per the earlier step, from the root directory, run the init script as follows `./init.sh <name-of-codelab>`
 1. Navigate to the `/markdown/<name-of-codelab>` directory
-1. Install the required dependencies for watching any changes you make in your markdown file by running the following from terminal `npm install; npm run watch`.
+1. Install the required dependencies for watching any changes you make in your markdown file by running the following from terminal `npm install`
+1. Compile and start the claat server by running `npm run watch`.
 Note: This will open a tab in your browser and serve your markdown file
 1. Edit your `<name-of-codelab>.md` file in your text editor of choice
 1. When ready, run `export.sh`